nauvane/babelish/content/docs/Fonts/Types and usage/index.md

 {{< figure src="/images/weights.png" caption="Styles and weights: roman, italic and bold" alt="Styles and weights: roman, italic and bold" width="80%">}}

 Nowadays, they are used for more specialized purposes, e.g. to emphasize individual words (especially in serif fonts) and to denote the titles of books and other full-length works, e.g. *Le città invisibili*, *Le Mariage de Figaro*.
-Word-processors sometimes present block quotations by default in italics, but this is not a style that you should follow in your essays.
+Word-processors sometimes present block quotations by default in italics, but this is not a style that you should follow in your essays; likewise, italics should not be used for inline quotations.

 Bold fonts can also be used for emphasis and also to highlight the structural hierarchy of elements of a document, e.g. in headings.
 Note that here all three typefaces have the same point size, but differ in width.